DunbrackLab/Identify_18_BetaTurn_Types/README.md

 # Identify_18_BetaTurn_Types
 Identifies beta turns in proteins according to Shapovalov, Vucetic, and Dunbrack, PLOSCompBio 2019. https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006844

+This is a fresh and complete rewrite in python3 that replaces the python2 code we published in 2019.

 Requires mkdssp from DSSP4.5 : https://github.com/PDB-REDO/dssp
 It uses the command line version of DSSP4.5 not the python module.
 The way to install it in /usr/local/bin/mkdssp is: